GaragePolitburo/FormSI060719/README.md

 Text snippets in FormSI060719 are taken from Masha Gessen, Nisi Shawl, Margaret Thatcher, Fredric Jameson, Leni Zumas, Philip Roth, Omar El Akkad, Wayne La Pierre, David Graeber, Walt Whitman, George Orwell, Rudyard Kipling, and Donna Haraway.

 The program has been extensively tested with the help of [Truffle](https://github.com/trufflesuite/truffle).
-See the test folder for the testing script used.
+The file [TEST_FormSI060719.js](./TEST_FormSI060719.js) was used for the testing; everything passed successfully.

 There are three types of functions in FormSi060719: form functions (for reading and answering form questions), market functions (for bidding on question and answers, or putting them up for sale), and standard ERC721 functions.